 This simple dish is a great appetizer recipe that is quick and easy to make.
-It can be mixed by hand or in the food processor if you want a smoother texture.
-A perfect addition to a brunch table, as a dip in a charcuterie or cheese board, or as a light lunch if you make it as a crustless pie.
+It can be mixed by hand or in the food processor for a smoother texture.
+It is a perfect addition to a brunch table, as a dip in a charcuterie or cheese board, or as a light lunch if you make it a crustless pie.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.

 Originally posted in September 2014, the text and images have been updated to serve you better.
 A gluten-free option has been added to the original recipe.